New Mexico Off-Road Runner

-Hurdling Abo Pass, a long and meditative paved stint across Central New Mexico’s open desert points riders towards the west side of the Rio Grande, setting them up for a circumnavigational, dirt road tour of Pico Ladrón, which at 9209 (2800m) feet stands tall above the surrounding cholla-covered desert.
+Hurdling Abo Pass, a long and meditative paved stint across Central New Mexico’s open desert points riders towards the west side of the Rio Grande, setting them up for a circumnavigational dirt road tour of Pico Ladrón, which at 9,209 feet (2800m) stands tall above the surrounding cholla-covered desert.

 Those interested in local history should note that this small range of rugged peaks, the Sierra Ladrones, was once home to both Anglo and Hispanic cattle rustlers and Apache raiding parties.
 Hence the translation of its name: the Mountain of Thieves.
-By way of further historical intrigue, the Off-Road Runner passes by the once mineral rich mining settlement of Riley; look out for one especially interesting gravestone, marking an individual’s untimely demise during a nearby mailcoach robbery in the late 19th Century.
+By way of further historical intrigue, the Off-Road Runner passes by the once mineral rich mining settlement of Riley.
+Look out for one especially interesting gravestone, marking an individual’s untimely demise during a nearby mailcoach robbery in the late 19th century.

 If you’ve yet to sample New Mexico’s classic condiment, then where better to do so than Hatch, the official Green Chile Capital of the World?
-Trust us, Sparky’s roadside dinner is unlikely to disappoint carnivorous bikepackers!
+Trust us, Sparky’s roadside dinner is unlikely to disappoint carnivorous bikepackers.
 Fill your belly in preparation for the last part of the ride.
 Hatch also marks the meeting point of the Off-Road Runner and the Monumental Loop, a 305-mile route that connects all four sectors of the newly designated Organ Mountains-Desert Peaks National Monument.
 Tracing a modified version of its northeastern segment, a series of levy roads, gravel roads, and desert two-track guides riders to their final destination, Las Cruces.

 - Experiencing New Mexico’s magical light and its starry nights.